 Keep in mind as I said, these are questions I plan on and in some cases have already asked.
-My boyfriend and I are pretty much on the same page when it comes to money so these questions were asked early and at times – OFTEN.
-Haha!
 I think it’s important to be on the same page as your partner so I don’t mind asking or being asked.

 What about you?
 Have you or did you ask these questions before getting married?